 Regardless to the LwM2M entity a given Attribute is attached to, the value of such an Attribute can be set at various levels: Object, Object Instance, Resource levels.
 Additionally, precedence rules apply when the same Attribute receives a value at different levels.

-Several rules governs usage of LwM2M Attributes
+Following rules governs usage of LwM2M Attributes

 The value of an O-Attribute MAY only be set at the Object level.